Reading Recommendations

 Contact: Yisroel@dollaraday.fund

-Dollar a Day operates as a project of Players Philanthropy Fund, a Maryland charitable trust recognized by IRS as a tax-exempt public charity under Section 501(c)(3) of the Internal Revenue Code (Federal Tax ID: 27-6601178).
-Contributions to Dollar a Day are tax-deductible to the fullest extent of the law.
+Dollar a Day is a project of Players Philanthropy Fund, Inc. a Texas nonprofit corporation recognized by IRS as a tax-exempt public charity under Section 501(c)(3) of the Internal Revenue Code (Federal Tax ID: 27-6601178, ppf.org/pp).
+Contributions to Dollar a Day qualify as tax-deductible to the fullest extent of the law.